The Big Pants (part five)

-Leon got insurance for those times he was cutting brush, crossed fingers the rest of the time, the children and her daughter needed adding to her own…and that was a lot of money from her paycheck.
-She got a little above seventeen hundred a month, and tried to put at least four into savings.
+Leon got insurance for those times he was cutting brush, and crossed fingers the rest of the time.
+The children and her daughter needed adding to her own…and that was a lot of money from her paycheck.
+Luisa cleared a little above seventeen hundred a month.
+She tried to put at least four into savings.

-Then, the problem with rent was not merely whether you could afford it, whether you could save enough deposit money to secure a nice apartment, but that you might sacrifice all you’d put by, gambling on that roof overhead.
+The problem with rent was not whether you could afford it, whether you could save enough deposit money to secure a nice apartment, not that alone… Gambling on a roof overhead, you could sacrifice all you’d put by.
 If I lost my job, Luisa thought, or if—she touched her crucifix—Leon had an accident, the money would just leach away.

 And if you had to find yet another place to live…well, maybe there would be no place you could hope to pay for.
 Having sold the pop-up, they would be left with the car.

 So they camped.
 But that, as she’d told Toby, was not so bad if you were only sleeping.
-They ate at Carl’s Jr, Krispy Kreme, Denny’s, or anyplace with pizza.
+They ate at Carl’s Jr, Krispy Kreme, Denny’s, anyplace with pizza.
 They took the kids to libraries, parks, shopping malls.
-She and Leon had figured, with their savings, to find a cheap little house.
-They would go to Oregon…California was too much.
-They would pay cash, do all the repairs themselves.
-Luisa could find work—nursing assistants were needed everywhere.
+She and Leon figured, with their savings, to find a cheap little house.
+They might try Oregon…California was too much.
+They would pay cash, do the fix-ups themselves.
+Luisa was confident of this, that nursing assistants were needed everywhere.

 “But, Jackie,” she whispered.
-She wanted to tell this, and it would be good for the others to hear, even if she disturbed them a little, what a good husband she had.
-“Leon said to me, you save money for the future, and if you get sick, there is no future.”
+She wanted to tell, and it would be good for the others to hear, even if she disturbed them a little, what a good husband she had.
+“Leon said to me, it’s the future you save money for, and if you get sick, there is no future.”

 “Now, what you think about dating?”

 Absentminded, Jackie had been on the verge of giving Tom a considered answer.
-There wasn’t a reason she could think of not to.
+There was no reason she could think of not to.
 Date.
-She hadn’t been divorced before…maybe, by a premature launch, people really did get shocked.
-Then it occurred to her he was feeling her out.
+She hadn’t been divorced before… Maybe, by a premature launch, people really did get shocked.
+It occurred to her he was feeling her out.
 Or asking her out.
 She might have just managed a lukewarm acceptance.

 “Well, yeah,” he said.
 “Maybe it’s not much of a thing for you.”